Quick Summary

 Safdarjung’s Tomb in Delhi: Entry Fee, Timings, History, and Construction

 The 19-instrument Jantar Mantar was constructed by Sawai Jai Singh II, the Rajput king who founded Jaipur. finished in 1734.
 The largest stone sundial is located at a UNESCO World Heritage site.
 Hawa Mahal and City Palace are close by.
 Astronomical observations can be made with only an instrument.
 It was a Ptolemaic positional observatory.
-The equatorial, ecliptic, and horizon-zenith systems are represented by the instruments on the monument.
-Coordinates are directly converted between two systems by the Kamala Yantraprakara. the largest sundial in the world.

-damaged during the 1800s.
+The instruments on the monument represent the equatorial, ecliptic, and horizon-zenith systems.
+The Kamala Yantraprakara, the largest sundial in the world, directly converts coordinates between two systems damaged during the 1800s.
 When Major Arthur Garrett was the Assistant State Engineer for the Jaipur District, an amateur astronomer oversaw the initial repair work.

 Jai Singh II of Jaipur built five Jantar Mantar in the early 18th century: New Delhi, Jaipur, Ujjain, Mathura, and Varanasi.